-The Supreme Court has already held that bans on common arms violate the Second Amendment.
+The Supreme Court applied its Second Amendment test to a handgun ban and held that bans on common arms violate the Second Amendment.
 In District of Columbia v.
-Heller, 554 U.S. 570 (2008), the Court applied the test it later expounded in New York State Rifle & Pistol Ass'n, Inc. v.
-Bruen, 597 U.S. 1 (2022).
+Heller, 554 U.S. 570 (2008), the Court applied the test it later articulated in N.Y.
+State Rifle & Pistol Ass'n v.
+Bruen, 142 S. Ct.
+2111 (2022).
 First, analyzing the Second Amendment's plain text, the Heller Court determined that the Second Amendment extends, prima facie, to all bearable arms.
-Next, analyzing our nation's historical tradition of firearm regulation, the Court determined that while dangerous and unusual arms may be banned, a ban on common arms violates the Second Amendment.
-Because handguns are common, the Heller Court held the District of Columbia's handgun ban unconstitutional.
+Next, analyzing the nation's historical tradition of firearm regulation, the Court determined that while dangerous and unusual arms may be banned, a ban on common arms violates the Second Amendment.
+Because handguns are common, the Court held the handgun ban unconstitutional.

-Since the Heller Court already applied the test for arms prohibitions and held that common arms cannot be banned, Heller's holding is binding and there is no need to conduct the analysis anew.
-Rather, this Court need only determine whether the arms at issue here are common.
-They are.
-California bans magazines capable of holding over 10 rounds, and Americans own over half-a-billion of these magazines.

-Supreme Court precedent therefore requires that California's ban be held unconstitutional.
+Since the Heller Court already conducted the Bruen test for arms prohibitions, the Court's test is binding and there is no need to conduct the analysis anew.
+Rather, the pertinent question here is whether the banned arms are common.
+Indeed, Appellants' evidence proves they are, as millions of Americans own over 20 million of the banned rifles and over 150 million of the banned magazines.
+Supreme Court precedent therefore requires that the bans be held unconstitutional.